 Keyword phrases are the terms or words that the user enters into the search engine to help them find what they are looking for on the Web.
 Searchers usually enter specific terms to narrow down their search results.
-It’s important to know what keyword phrases your potential customers are searching for so your site can be optimized properly.
+It’s important to know what keyword phrases your potential customers are searching for so your site can be optimized for those phrases.

 A search engine friendly design is a Web site designed with search engine marketing in mind from the inception.
 There are no barriers such as HTML frames, flash or dynamically generated pages that have obfuscated query strings to stop the spiders/robots.
 The design may also include elements that the search engines specifically look for and will help increase your keyword phrase relevancy when optimized properly.

 PageRank is specific to the Google search engine.
 PageRank is part of a complex algorithm so we’ll just touch on the basics here.
 Essentially, Google looks at all the sites that are linked to you.
-If those site are high ranking, high traffic, high relevancy sites you will in turn get a higher page rank.
-If you link to lower page ranking sites at the other end of the spectrum, in turn your page ranking could be lower and your position will therefore be lower in the rankings.
+If those sites are high ranking, high traffic, high relevancy sites you will, in turn, get a higher page rank.
+If you link to lower page ranking sites at the other end of the spectrum, in turn, your page ranking could be lower and your position will, therefore, be lower in the rankings.
 This is only one of many measurements and tests Google performs on your site, many of which are closely guarded secrets of Google.

 Note: This term is depreciated and is sometimes used loosely among SEO companies.
 Essentially it means page score.

-Off site factors include having links from sites that are know spamming sites, Linking from “Bad Neighborhoods, Blog Spam and Article spam.
+Off-site factors include having links from sites that are known spamming sites, Linking from “Bad Neighborhoods, Blog Spam and Article spam.